regdocs/WNetNode/README.md

-# Acorn
+# WNetNode
-Acorn is an lightweight and responsive English Dictionary application written in Qt
+WNetNode is an lightweight and responsive Query Application and wrapper around the WordNet 3 lexical database, written in Qt5 for Linux